neil-berg/portfolio/src/posts/2019-06-15-linked-lists.md

 ---
-title: "Leaping into Linked Lists"
+title: "Leaping Into Linked Lists"
 date: "2019-06-16"
 description: Structuring and working with singly and doubly linked lists
 ---